Ibn Battuta Mall: Overview

 The mall consists of six courts, each of whose designs are inspired by some of the countries visited by the Moroccan Berber explorer, Ibn Battuta: Andalusia Court, China Court, Egypt Court, India Court, Persia Court, and Tunisia Court.
 The India Court features a working reproduction of an elephant clock.

 The mall is located next to the neighbourhood of The Gardens, and near the Delhi Private School and the Winchester School.
-Thus, the mall is visited frequently by residents as well as school students.
 The eponymous Ibn Battuta metro station on the Dubai Metro provides access from central Dubai.

-In the recent year, Ibn Battuta Mall has open new shops and businesses including a brand-new nursery concept by Jumeirah International Nurseries and a new walk-in-retail store for Eros Group.
+In recent years, Ibn Battuta Mall has open new shops and businesses including a brand-new nursery concept by Jumeirah International Nurseries and a new walk-in-retail store for Eros Group.